Gnopps/obsidian-rewarder/README.md

 ### Intro

 This is a plugin to reward yourself when you complete tasks.
 Rewards can be given for every task or at random intervals.
+Given rewards can be stored in your daily note.

 ![Example of completing a task](https://raw.githubusercontent.com/Gnopps/obsidian-rewarder/master/Example.gif)

 ### Getting started

 1. List your available rewards.
 Do this with one reward per row in a separate file.
 By default this is "Rewards.md", but this can be changed to any file in the settings.
-If you want to get started quickly you can run the command "Create sample rewards note" to create an example rewards file.
+If you want to get started quickly you can run the command _Create sample rewards note_ to create an example rewards file.

 Example file content: